grassmunk/Chicago95/INSTALL.md

 <a name="ms_sans_serif"/>

 ### [ MS Sans Serif font ]
-For an authentic Windows 95 feel, you can use the original MS Sans Serif font.
+For an authentic Windows 95 feel, you can use the included cronyx-cyrillic Helvetica OTB font or the original MS Sans Serif font *(not included)*.
+You may encounter many issues with the original MS Sans Serif compared to the Helvetica font.

+#### Helvetica install
+To install the Helvetica font, you'll need to copy the "cronyx-cyrillic" folder from the `Extras/` directory into either `~/.fonts` for only a user install or `/usr/share/fonts` for a system-wide install.

+    cp -r Chicago95-master/Extras/cronyx-cyrillic ~/.fonts

+    cp -r Chicago95-master/Extras/cronyx-cyrillic /usr/share/fonts

+By default, some systems block bitmap fonts.
+To enable this and other bitmap fonts, run the following command:

+    sudo mv /etc/fonts/conf.d/70-no-bitmaps.conf /etc/fonts/conf.d/70-no-bitmaps.conf.bak

+If you see "No such file or directory," then bitmap fonts were already enabled on your system.

+The name of the font is listed as "Helvetica" and so depending on distribution, it might conflict with Adobe's Helvetica font.
+Specifically, Debian lists both as Helvetica (Arch lists Adobe's font as "Adobe Helvetica" so there is no conflict).
+If, after installing this font, some programs show a different Helvetica font, the other font can be safely removed.
+To fix this for programs such as Firefox which still accept PCF and other legacy font formats, run the following command:

+    sudo rm /usr/share/fonts/X11/*dpi/helv*

+*Note: Do not uninstall xfonts-75dpi or xfonts-100dpi on Debian-based systems, as these are required by tasksel tasks.*

+There is some additional information about this font in the reported issue [ticket #218](https://github.com/grassmunk/Chicago95/issues/218).

+#### MS Sans Serif

 To do this, you will need a copy of both the "MS Sans Serif Regular" and "Microsoft Sans Serif Regular" fonts from the `C:\Windows\Fonts` directory of any modern Windows computer.
 (The filenames for these fonts are `sserife.fon` and `micross.ttf` respectively)

 After copying over the files to your system, we now need to convert the `sserife.fon` file to a TrueType font using FontForge.
 (This step is optional; you can still use MS Sans Serif, but bold fonts will not be available)